HabibElahi1990/SOLID/README.md

     * we show the different when we use this principle and when we don't

  * Open/Closed Principle
-    * Illustrate at least change after implementation
+    * Illustrate at least changes after implementation
     * we show the different when we use this principle and when we don't in two package withoutUsePrinciple and withUsePrinciple

  * Liskov Substitution Principle